shaik1002/biggitlabbomb/doc/administration/reference_architectures/5k_users.md

 ##### NGINX

 It's also recommended deploying the NGINX controller pods across the Webservice nodes as a DaemonSet.
-It allows the controllers to scale dynamically with the Webservice pods they serve and take advantage of the higher network bandwidth larger machine types typically have.
+This is to allow the controllers to scale dynamically with the Webservice pods they serve as well as take advantage of the higher network bandwidth larger machine types typically have.

-This isn't a strict requirement.
+Note that this isn't a strict requirement.
 The NGINX controller pods can be deployed as desired as long as they have enough resources to handle the web traffic.

 #### Sidekiq